Alpine Splendid Ghost Moth

 The mouth of the tunnel becomes covered in frass.
 The caterpillars pupate in their tunnels.
 Before the adult moth emerges from the pupa, the pupa wriggles to be partly out of its tunnel.

 The female adult moths have green forewings, each with some variable pinkish markings.
-The females have brown hindwings shading to pinkish along the inner margins.
+The females have brown hindwings shading to pinkish along the hind margins.
 The female moths have a wingspan of up to 7 cms.